Andromeda Memories Futility Row Orbital Resonance

 to become self-sufficient

-Hyperchromatica is a work-in-progress, an hour and 56 minutes long so far - a collection of works for three microtonally tuned Disklaviers (computer-driven pianos).
+Hyperchromatica is a work in seventeen movements, lasting two hours and 34 minutes, for three microtonally tuned Disklaviers (computer-driven pianos).
 The 13-limit just intonation tuning for the three pianos (Disklaviers), with 33 pitches per octave, is given at the bottom of this page.
 It would be more accurate, actually, to think of this not as music for three pianos, but for one piano with 243 keys.
 In addition to the microtonality, most of the pieces also use polytempo structures and other rhythmic difficulties that would make performance by human players impossible.
 The fusion of microtonality and polytempo that I began in Custer and Sitting Bull (1995-99) reaches a second climax here.

 Andromeda Memories (2016-17)